Thomas L. Beck, Professor of Chemistry and Physics

 81. Y. Shi, T. Pollard, and T. L. Beck, Theory and modeling of specific ion hydration, in Aqua Incognita, ed.
 B. Ninham and P. Lo Nostro, Connor Court Publishing, Ballarat, Australia, 2014 (in press).

-82. T. Pollard and T. L. Beck, Quasi-chemical analysis of the cluster-pair approximation for proton thermodynamics, 2014 (submitted, J. Chem.
+82. T. Pollard and T. L. Beck, Quasi-chemical analysis of the cluster-pair approximation for proton thermodynamics, 2014 (accepted, J. Chem.
 Phys.).

 To be submitted